Sean-Zeo/Multi-Room-Manager-For-Mirror-Unity/README.md

 - Basic lobby example ( that uses OnGUI ) for creating a room or joining an existing room from the room list
 - Player prefab swapping (`ReplacePlayerForConnection`), LobbyNetworkPlayer & RoomNetworkPlayer prefabs
 - Auto‑unload of empty rooms and client room‑scene cleanup on disconnect
+- One server, one port, multiple isolated rooms

 ![Example](images/thumbnail.jpg)